MiguelC23/XAI-Skin-Cancer-Detection-A-Prototype-Based-Deep-Learning-Architecture-with-Non-Expert-Supervision/ACP_BM_Problem/ReadMe.md

 ## 2-Output of the code after running main.py and thus having trained the model.
 After training, a folder named NC2(2 classes) or NC8(8 classes) will be created in the directory where the code is located.
 Within NC2 or NC8, you can find a folder named resnet18 (if that was the base CNN used).
 Inside the resnet18 folder, there is a folder with the name of the run.
 Within this folder, you can find the obtained prototypes and the checkpoints with the saved models, with a .pth extension.

+## 3- Obtain examples of prototypes for using either forgetting or remembering loss?
+Run the debug.py file.